SimpleSolvers

 Perform bisection of f in the interval [xmin, xmax] with Options config.

-The algorithm is repeated until a root is found (up to tolerance config.f_abstol which is F_ABSTOL by default).
+The algorithm is repeated until a root is found (up to tolerance config.f_abstol which is determined by default_tolerance by default).

 implementation